thearchitector/dotfiles-arch/GUIDE.md

   $ fdisk /dev/nvme0n1
 ```

 A new subshell will open prompting you to enter `fdisk`-specific commands.
 You can check the list of commands and their descriptions by entering `m`.

-#### [Skip if Windows is already installed] Creating a EFI system partition
+#### [Skip if using BIOS / Windows is already installed] Creating a EFI system partition

+On UEFI systems, there is a separate OS-independent partition that contains the bootloaders and applications necessary to boot.
+On UEFI-capable machines with Windows already installed, the EFI system partiton is already created.

 As we want to create a new partition, we can simply follow the default process and leave all the default values unchanged: